Don't know where to start? Here's a good place...

 No. There are no extensions and no circumstances under which an extension will be given.
-The entry portal will close at the 5.00pm deadline.
+The entry portal will close at the 5:00 pm deadline.
 We strongly recommend that you don't put yourself in this position and submit your entry at least 24 hours prior to the deadline.
-We will email you to confirm that it has been received so you have plenty time to follow up if you don't hear back from us immediately.
+We will email you to confirm that it has been received, so you have plenty of time to follow up if you don't hear back from us immediately.

-Entries that don't answer the question that was asked.
+Not answering the question that was asked.
 Many entrants do not supply the information that was asked for.
-Sometimes they can provide a lot of other information - none of which is relevant to the question.
+Sometimes, they provide a lot of other information - none of which is relevant to the question.
 Particular attention needs to be paid to what the question is asking for.
-We recommend that you go through and highlight the key words in each question and then check your answer back, to make sure you have complied with what has been asked for.
+We recommend that you go through and highlight the keywords in each question and then check your answer back to ensure you have fully addressed what has been asked for.

 8. How important is what we put on the entry form?

-If you don't answer the questions and don't state a compelling case for your company then you are not going to make the shortlist.
-Some companies have asked why they have not made the list of finalists – and often it has been because they have not articulated their case very well on the entry form.
+If you don't answer the questions and don't state a compelling case for your company, then you will not make the shortlist.
+Some companies have asked why they have not made the list of finalists – and often, it has been because they have not articulated their case very well on the entry form.

 A number of judges expressed frustration that positive, general market information that was known about a company was not reflected in an entry - usually to the entrant's detriment.
-So if you have neglected to state that you have closed a significant deal or are globally ranked in your field then they can't consider that information in their judging, no matter how widely it is known.
-This issue often lies with the entry writer assuming that what they consider to be general knowledge doesn't need to be included - when in fact it is central to the story they are telling.
+So, if you have neglected to state that you have closed a significant deal or are globally ranked in your field, they can't consider that information in their judging, no matter how widely it is known.
+This issue often lies with the entry writer assuming that what they consider to be general knowledge doesn't need to be included - when, in fact, it is central to the story they are telling.

 9. When should we start writing our entry?

 Leaving writing an entry too late to complete a comprehensive review process is at the heart of an entry not doing as well as it should.
-Ideally, start your entry pre-Christmas or in early January so you can be sure you include all the critical information.
+Ideally, start your entry pre-Christmas or in early January to ensure you include all the critical information.
 Judges notice entries riddled with spelling mistakes and grammatical errors - which makes it very difficult to read and the judge's job more challenging.
 An error-free entry is going to put you in the best possible light.
-Again, it comes back to reading the criteria and the questions - then supplying exactly what is asked for, to give you the best opportunity to succeed.
-And remember, it doesn't matter how well known your company is or how well it is performing, it can only be judged on what is on the entry form - so it is worth putting the time in to tell your story well.
+Again, it comes back to reading the criteria and the questions - and then supplying exactly what is asked for to give you the best opportunity to succeed.
+And remember, it doesn't matter how well-known your company is or how well it is performing; it can only be judged on what is on the entry form - so it is worth putting the time in to tell your story well.